 September 12th, 2014

 You've heard the term "landscaping," well how about "birdscaping?"
-A bird bath is a simple yet attractive ornament in any backyard setting.
+A bird bath is a simple, yet attractive ornament for any birdscaping efforts.
 Don't let your feathered friends stay dirty and thirsty, host a year-round bird bath in your backyard.

-Bird Baths should be on every list of things-to-do when it comes to backyard remodeling.
-Yes, bird-watching is even more fun to watch when birds are bathing.
+Bird baths should be on every list of things to do when it comes to backyard remodeling.
+Yes, bird-watching is even more fun when birds are bathing.
 Once birds find your bird bath and realize that it's a reliable and clean source of water, they'll return again and again.
-Almost all bird species will use your bird bath for either drinking or bathing.
-Bird baths are simple, fun, easy to maintain and will serve as the most attractive ornament in your bird kingdom.
+Almost all bird species will use a bird bath either for drinking, bathing, or just cooling off.
+Bird baths are simple, fun, easy to maintain, and will serve as an attractive ornament in your private bird kingdom.
 The styles range in functionality, durability, portability and aesthetic appeal.
-The construction materials range from concrete to plastic but may also be made from copper, aluminum, resin, ceramic and plaster.
+Common construction materials include concrete and plastic, but may also be made from copper, aluminum, resin, glass, ceramic and plaster.

 Attracting birds to water is very easy.
-Basically, any container that will hold water will attract birds to the water that is contained in it.
-For the most part, birds will not locate your bird bath by their sense of smell because most birds do not have well-developed olfactory glands like humans, or the ability to sniff out things the way other animals can.
+Basically, any type of container that can hold water will attract birds to it.
+For the most part, birds will not find your bird bath by their sense of smell because most birds do not have well-developed olfactory glands like humans, or the ability to sniff out things the way other animals can.
 Rather, they will most likely find your bird bath by sight and instinct.
-By sight because birds have good eye-sight, and by instinct because they are familiar with specific shapes that they have become very familiar with over many years of evolution.
-In other words, they are born with the ability to recognize certain shapes in nature, and your backyard, that are related to survival.
-Man-made objects are no exception, as bird baths, bird feeders and birdhouses are backyard items that they know are intended to help them.
+By sight because birds have good eye-sight, and by instinct because they are familiar with specific shapes that they have come in contact with through years of evolution.
+They are born with the ability to recognize certain shapes in nature that are related to survival.
+Man-made objects are no exception, as bird baths, bird feeders and birdhouses are things they have relied on throughout the centuries.

 Bird Bath Placement